 It's mid-September and we're just a few weeks out from Halloween.
 Are you still looking for fundraising ideas for Trick-or-Treat for UNICEF?
 Here's a low cost idea to host on your campus: Truck-or-Treat.

-What is Truck-or-Treat?
+What is Trunk-or-Treat?
 Trunk-or-Treat is a safe alternative to door-to-door Trick-or-Treating.
 Instead of going from house to house in a neighborhood, children come to a parking lot (closed to incoming traffic) where the cars have their trunks open and decorated for Halloween.
 The children go from car to car in a parking lot and trick-or-treat.
 Families with small children love this alternative to traditional trick-or-treating because children do not have any streets to cross and the trick-or-treating area is confined to a parking lot.

 These are some important tips for organizing a Trunk-or-Treat on campus: